ebgolden/tiktok-business-mcp/README.md

 ### Common Issues

 1. **Authentication Errors**
-   - Verify access token validity
+   - Verify TIKTOK_ACCESS_TOKEN environment variable is set correctly
-   - Check token scopes and permissions
+   - Check that your access token is valid and not expired
-   - Ensure correct advertiser ID
+   - Ensure TIKTOK_ADVERTISER_ID matches your TikTok Ads account

+2. **Environment Variable Issues**
+   - Confirm environment variables are properly set in your MCP client configuration
+   - Check that variable names match exactly (case-sensitive)
+   - Verify there are no extra spaces or quotes in the values

-2. **API Errors**
+3. **API Errors**
-   - Check parameter validation
+   - Check parameter validation in tool calls
-   - Verify required fields are provided
+   - Verify required fields are provided for each tool
    - Review TikTok API documentation for endpoint-specific requirements

-3. **Rate Limiting**
-   - Implement exponential backoff
-   - Monitor API usage dashboard
-   - Consider upgrading API tier if needed
+4. **Server Startup Issues**
+   - The server will exit with an error if TIKTOK_ACCESS_TOKEN is not set
+   - Check console output for specific error messages
+   - Ensure all required dependencies are installed

 ### Debug Mode